haphan/yaml-validator/README.md

 ###About
-This is a YAML validator tool runs in console to validate yaml file  compiliant with YAML 1.2 spec.
+This is a console YAML validator tool validating compliant with YAML 1.2 spec.

 This tool employs js-yaml as validator engine.

 ###Installation